 Prune Trees and Shrubs

-Tidy Borders and Beds
+Tidy Borders & Beds

 Start Seeds Indoors

-Use a dibber for creating holes in seed trays or fibre pots to place your seeds into.
-You can then transplant seedlings using a transplanting trowel or widger.
+Use a dibber to make holes in seed trays or fibre pots.
+Transplant seedlings with a transplanting trowel or widger.
+Find out what seeds to sow in February.

 Plant Bare Root Trees and Shrubs

-Bare root plants, including roses and fruit trees, establish well when planted in late winter.
+Bare-root plants, including roses and fruit trees, establish well when planted in late winter.
 Their roots grow quickly in the cool, moist soil, giving them a strong start before active growth begins in spring.

 Protect Against Frost